shrmnk/CO1109-Answers/readme.md

 # CO1109-Answers
 Welcome to the CO1109 Answers page

+## DISCLAIMER

+This repository of documents and source codes were created with the intention of helping fellow students.
+No infringement of copyrights or legal rights intended.
+Please only take these answers as a *reference* for your research purposes.

 ***

-Currently, we are working on generating answers for all the past year exam questions.
+Currently, we are working on writing answers (with supported Java source code) for all the past year exam questions.

-In the future, all exercises' answers will be available here as well.
+We plan to add all exercises' answers in the future.
+(Pull Requests with such contributions welcome)

-We have verified source code available for all Java coding-related questions available in the relevant directory's page.
+We have verified source code available for all Java coding-related questions available in the relevant directory's page in the `java-src` directory.

 ## Viewing Answers
 Browse the repository on GitHub and navigate to the appropriate directory.